Sign in

 Quick Tips for A Better Chair Flying Experience

-• Use ARSim Aviation Radio Simulator to build muscle memory and master radio comms through the six phases of flight (taxi out, takeoff, flight following, airport entry and transition, approach, and taxi in).
+• Utilize ARSim Aviation Radio Simulator to reinforce muscle memory and mastery of radio communications through all six flight phases (taxi out, takeoff, flight following, airport entry and transition, approach, and taxi in).

-• If you&#;re at home, use a cockpit poster with avionics similar to your trainer aircraft.
+• If practicing at home, refer to a cockpit poster that reflects the avionics of your training aircraft.

-• Use aircraft checklists and your kneeboard (take a photo of your school&#;s checklist and laminate it).
+• Employ aircraft checklists along with your kneeboard (capture a photo of your school’s checklist and laminate it for easy reference).

-• Repeat, repeat, repeat: The more you go through and talk through procedures, the more familiar you will become.
+• Practice repeatedly: The more you verbalize and execute procedures, the more intuitive they will become.

-The cost of all these tools combined to improve your ground training is a fraction of the price of a single ground or flight lesson.
-It can save you hundreds of dollars by reducing the time spent in the aircraft and with your instructor.
+The combined cost of these resources to enhance your ground training is minimal compared to a single ground or flight lesson.
+This approach can lead to substantial savings in your training by reducing your time in the air and with your instructor.

 Chair Flying Example: Power Off Stall

-Pro Tip: It may help to record a voice memo of yourself speaking through the steps to play as you visualize the steps.
+Pro Tip: Consider recording a voice memo of yourself detailing the steps for playback as you visualize them.

-Some pilots find it beneficial to pretend they are sitting next to an examiner or instructor and demonstrating their skills.
-For each step, imagine you are reaching for the appropriate control (yoke, throttle, flaps, etc.) or referencing the appropriate instrument (altimeter, airspeed indicator, vertical speed indicator, etc.).
+Many pilots find it beneficial to imagine that they are beside an examiner or instructor while demonstrating their skills.
+For every phase, envision reaching for the corresponding control (yoke, throttle, flaps) or checking the relevant instrument (altimeter, airspeed indicator, vertical speed indicator).

 Stall Entry:

-1. Select minimum entry altitude of at least 2,000 feet
+1. Choose a minimum entry altitude of at least 2,000 feet.

-2. Verify the area is clear of traffic
+2. Confirm the area is clear of traffic.

-5. Verify airspeed is 110 KIAS for 10 degrees of flaps and 85 KIAS for 20 and 30 degrees of flaps
+5. Ensure the airspeed is 110 KIAS for 10 degrees of flaps and 85 KIAS for 20 and 30 degrees of flaps.

-6. Select full down wing flaps in 10-degree increments
+6. Set full down wing flaps incrementally as needed.

-10. Legal the aircraft by pitching to a landing attitude (vy).
+10. Pitch the aircraft into a landing attitude (vy).

-11. Recognize and announce the onset of the stall.
+11. Note and announce the beginning of the stall.

 Stall Recovery:

-1. Upon stall, pitch the aircraft to the horizon
+1. Upon encountering the stall, pitch the aircraft level to the horizon.

-6. Pitch aircraft for a climb speed of 79 KIAS
+6. Pitch the aircraft for a climb speed of 79 KIAS.

-7. Retract wing flaps to 0 degrees (in 10-degree increments).
+7. Gradually retract wing flaps to 0 degrees in 10-degree increments.

-8. Continue climbing until back to entry altitude (or instructor advises to level off).
+8. Continue climbing until reaching the entry altitude or upon instructor guidance to level off.

-Remember, there are no shortcuts to practice and experience in flying.
-The more you prepare, the more you&#;ll be prepared.
+Remember, there are no shortcuts to gaining flying experience.
+The more you invest time in preparation, the better equipped you'll be for actual flights.

 Aspiring commercial pilot practicing chair flying techniques.

-Get your commercial pilot training from the premier flight school in Scottsdale or Mesa, AZ.
-Call (480) 372- to book a consultation.
+For premier commercial pilot training in Scottsdale or Mesa, AZ, reach out at (480) 372- to schedule a consultation.

-&#;Practice makes perfect&#; is an old saying that rings true to date for anyone learning a new skill.
-However, practice isn&#;t always easy if you&#;re learning how to become a commercial pilot in Arizona without access to an actual airplane or a flight simulator.
-That&#;s where chair flying comes in.
+“Practice makes perfect” remains a timeless adage relevant to anyone acquiring a new skill.
+However, gaining proficiency as a commercial pilot in Arizona can pose challenges without access to an actual aircraft or flight simulator.
+This is where chair flying proves beneficial.

-Are you interested in learning more about Flying Chair?
-Contact us today to secure an expert consultation!
+Interested in discovering more about Flying Chair?
+Contact us today for expert consultation!

 The Importance of Combining Chair Flying with Flight Training